dataprofessor/streamlit-for-datascience/content/Lesson-3.md

 ## 3. Data structures in NumPy

-Let's consider a simple use case of NumPy for creating various data structures particularly tensors.
+Let's consider a simple use case of NumPy for creating data structure known as tensors.

+Before proceeding further, let's consider the following characteristics of tensors:
+- It can be thought of as a container of data that can be numerical or character.
+- It can be used to represent high-dimensional data and complex relationships between variables.
+- It can be of various dimensionality (e.g. 0D, 1D, 2D and 3D).

 Particularly, we'll use the `np.array()` method to create scalar, vector, matrix and a 3D tensor:
 ```Python
 # Create a scalar (0D Tensor)
 x1 = np.array(0)